rethinkdb/rethinkdb-rs/api/javascript/index.md

 ## [polygon](polygon/) ##

 {% apibody %}
-r.polygon([lat1, lon2], [lat2, lon2], ...) &rarr; polygon
+r.polygon([lon1, lat1], [lon2, lat2], ...) &rarr; polygon
 r.polygon(point1, point2, ...) &rarr; polygon
 {% endapibody %}

 Construct a geometry object of type Polygon.
 The Polygon can be specified in one of two ways:

-* Three or more two-item arrays, specifying latitude and longitude numbers of the polygon's vertices;
+* Three or more two-item arrays, specifying longitude and latitude numbers of the polygon's vertices;
 * Three or more [Point](/api/javascript/point) objects specifying the polygon's vertices.

 __Example:__ Define a polygon.